cnj-digital/nextjs-storybook-boilerplate/README.md

   refs: {
     'design-system': {
       title: 'Our design system',
-      //👇 The url provided by Vercel when it was deployed
+      //👇 The url provided by Chromatic when it was deployed
       url: 'https://published-url.com',
     },
   }